serverless/serverless/docs/providers/azure/cli-reference/deploy-list.md

 The `sls deploy list` command will list information about your deployments.

-You can see all deployments to your Azure Function App with the timestamp of deployment.
+You can see all deployments to your Azure Service with the timestamp of deployment.

 The displayed information is useful when rolling back a deployment or function via `serverless rollback`.